pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

 artifacts.
 This database is built every six hours on [GitHub](https://github.com/aquasecurity/trivy-db) and is distributed using [GitHub Container registry (GHCR)](https://ghcr.io/aquasecurity/trivy-db).

-2. Java Index Database: This database enables Trivy to identify the groupId, artifactId, and version of JAR files.
+2. Java Index Database: This database enables Trivy to identify the `groupId`, `artifactId`, and `version` of JAR files.
 It is built once a day on [GitHub](https://github.com/aquasecurity/trivy-java-db) and distributed using [GitHub Container registry (GHCR)](https://ghcr.io/aquasecurity/trivy-java-db).

-In an online installation of Tanzu Application Platform, these databases are automatically downloaded from GHCR with each scan execution.
+In an online installation of Tanzu Application Platform, these databases are automatically downloaded from GHCR (Github Container Registry) with each scan execution.
 To enable scanning in an offline environment, these two databases must be relocated to your private container image registry, and Trivy must be configured to use your private location instead of downloading from GHCR.